Storing Gasoline in Plastic Containers | Important Safety Tips

 With a flashpoint of -45ºF (-43ºC), gasoline is a highly flammable, extremely corrosive liquid.
 When stored in standard plastic containers, such as milk jugs or plastic drums, gasoline and other fuels can react with the chemical composition of the plastic and break down its chemical bonds.
 These chemical bonds hold the plastic’s polymers in place to give the plastic its structure and strength.
 This breakdown can also affect the fuel’s chemical composition and cause the fuel itself to become unstable and, often, unusable.

 Gasoline vapors are also a concern.
 Any container designed to hold gasoline must be properly vented to prevent these vapors from building up.
 The vapor itself is flammable and the pressure can build up leading to a potentially dangerous situation if it is not stored properly.
-Additionally, most state and local municipalities have fire codes and regulations that must be followed to ensure safe storage.
+Additionally, most state and local municipalities have have fire codes and regulations that must be followed to ensure safe storage.
 Other general safety tips include:

 • Use tanks or cans that are approved to hold gasoline